lukeg101/lplzoo/Mu/README.md

-# Simply Typed Lambda Calculus
+# Lambda Mu Calculus
-Haskell implementation on Michel Parigot's untyped lambda calculus.
-It has a base type `O` and function type `T->T` to eliminate untypeable and paradoxical terms.
+Haskell implementation on Michel Parigot's λμ calculus.
+It has the features of STLC and the addition of `μ` and `[_]` operators to handle continuations.

-Parigot used this to encode [Classical Natural Deduction](https://www.cs.ru.nl/~freek/courses/tt-2011/papers/parigot.pdf) in a programming language, which highlights the [Propositions-as-Types](http://homepages.inf.ed.ac.uk/wadler/papers/propositions-as-types/propositions-as-types.pdf) paradigm.
-Later discovered by [Hofmann and Streicher](https://pdfs.semanticscholar.org/24ec/2e8104e20983cd747ab6868265559ab7db01.pdf) to completely capture the semantics for [continuations](https://en.wikipedia.org/wiki/Continuation-passing_style) in programming languages.
+This strongly normalising calculus encodes [Classical Natural Deduction](https://www.cs.ru.nl/~freek/courses/tt-2011/papers/parigot.pdf) in a programming language.
+[Hofmann and Streicher](https://pdfs.semanticscholar.org/24ec/2e8104e20983cd747ab6868265559ab7db01.pdf) later discovered it captures [continuation semantics](https://en.wikipedia.org/wiki/Continuation-passing_style) for programming languages.

 ## Prerequisites
 You need [Haskell](https://www.haskell.org/), this compiles with GHC 8.2.2 at least (Stack resolver: lts-11.0).